We have had a wonderful time with Jamie’s folks for the past week and a half. So thankful for this time with them!

 We have been back in the US since mid-July, so it’s about time for a quick recap!
 First we spent a couple of weeks with my gracious parents, their home stocked with toys, bikes and scooters for the kids to try out (special thanks to a very kind friend, Mary, who garage-saled and gave many of those fun things).

 Then we spent a week at Gull Lake Ministries in Michigan where we met up with almost all of my mom’s side of the family, including my Grandma Porter whom we surprised with a 90th birthday party.
+The next seven photos are credited to Kayla Walker, who is an amazing photographer.
+I forgot to make that important note in the first edition of this post!

 My sisters and I also met up with college friends, which was a sweet time while we were there.
 We were to head to northern Wisconsin the following week, but the kids came down with hand-foot-and-mouth disease, Daniel and Carys the worst.
 Even now, six weeks later, their toenails and fingernails have finally finished falling out.
 They have certainly handled it better than I would!
 We ended up not getting to go to visit Wendy and Steve in Wisconsin, which was disappointing for all.
 We did go the following week to northern Michigan to spend a week with Jamie’s family on a small lake in Traverse City.
 More pics to come in a later post!